YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 ### Development of Early Personal Computers

 **Alan Kay:** So Wes had been the designer of some fairly large, he was associated with the National Institute of Health for some bio-medical experiments.
-He had been the designer of some fairly large, he was associated with the Whirlwind computer, a very famous old computer, and he was also the designer of this big computer that Ivan Sutherland used for sketchpad, and then he decided that he would do a little computer, almost as a kit.
+He had been the designer of some fairly large, he was associated with the Whirlwind computer, a very famous old computer, and he was also the designer of this big computer that Ivan Sutherland used for Sketchpad, and then he decided that he would do a little computer, almost as a kit.

 **Alan Kay:** That first summer in 1962 I think 20 people, master of fact that's in the book as well, 20 people that were in the biomedical sciences came out and assembled their own machines.
 So the idea was that if they could put the machine together and get it running, then they could take care of it.